immich-app/immich/docs/docs/features/search.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Smart Search
+# Search

-Immich uses Postgres as its search database for both metadata and smart search.
+Immich uses Postgres as its search database for both metadata and contextual CLIP search.

-Smart search is powered by the [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) extension, utilizing machine learning models like [CLIP](https://openai.com/research/clip) to provide relevant search results.
+Contextual CLIP search is powered by the [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) extension, utilizing machine learning models like [CLIP](https://openai.com/research/clip) to provide relevant search results.
 This allows for freeform searches without requiring specific keywords in the image or video metadata.

 ## Advanced Search Filters